TheAisBack/CarND-MPC-Project/README.md

 _Student describes their model in detail.
 This includes the state, actuators and update equations._

+### State

+The state for the car is shown below as a vector:

+[x, y, ψ, v]

+x - x is the point of the car on the map y - y is the point of the car on the map ψ - psi being the angle v - v being the velocity

+### Actuators

+The actuators for the car is shown below as a vector:

+[δ, a]

+δ - delta meaning the steering actuation a - a being the acceleration called the throttle.

+### Update Equations

+The model updates with the following equations:

+xt+1 = xt + vt ∗ cos(ψt) ∗ dt
+yt+1 = yt + vt ∗ sin(ψt) ∗ dt
+ψt+1 = ψt + (vt/L​f) ∗ δt ∗ dt
+vt+1 = vt + at ∗ dt

 ## Timestep Length and Elapsed Duration (N & dt)